9vult/Raiha/README.md

 # Raiha - A Discord Accessibility Bot

 Raiha is a simple, easy-to use bot whose core focus is making alt text easier to write and use.
-Here are some of the things you can achieve with Raiha:

 ## Major Features